Planarity, duality and Laplacian congruence

-Properties IV and VI tell us that Laplacian matrices are redundant: in each connected component, the row corresponding to one vertex is the negative of the sum of the remaining rows.
-(The same holds for the columns, of course.)
-It is often helpful to resolve this redundancy by removing one row and column of $L(G)$ for each component of $G$.
+Properties IV and VI tell us that in each connected component of $G$, the row of $L(G)$ corresponding to one vertex is the negative of the sum of the remaining rows.
+The same holds for the columns, of course.

 \begin{definition} Let $V_{0}$ be a subset of $V(G)$, which contains precisely one vertex from each connected component of $G$.
 The submatrix of $L(G)$ obtained by removing all rows and columns corresponding to elements of $V_{0}$ is a \emph{reduced} Laplacian of $G$, denoted $L_{V_{0}}(G)$. \end{definition}